 So!
 You got a new puppy, and he’s turned out to be a little more nervous than you expected.
 “Nervous” can manifest in a few different ways.
 Your puppy may:

-All you want to do is have adventures with your pup, but if she’s scared and miserable all the time, or freaking out at strangers, it can really spoil the fun.
+All you want to do is have adventures with your pup.
+But if she’s scared and miserable all the time, or barking at strangers, it can really spoil the fun.

 There’s good news: there’s a lot you can do to help your pup overcome their fears